FireC672/Brainfudge/README.md

 the language only contains 8 valid characters **[ ] > < + - . ,** other characters
 will be ignore as comments.
 I added new characters, more like control-characters, like halts & comments & snapshot tokens.

+# Speical Features

+Brainfudge has a complete syntax highlighter, the syntax highlighter reads a file and outputs the colored tokens, with highlight to error or other stuff.

 for more information about **Brainfuck** go to <a href="https://esolangs.org/wiki/Brainfuck">Esolangs brainfuck</a>